kevinamiri/maila/src/pages/index.en.md

     - Is the copy original?
     - All generated contents are unique, and original.
     - How long does it take to get a response when I submit an inquiry?
-    - Our customers receive responses in hours or even minutes.
+    - AI-powered copy-writing is the idea of using artificial intelligence to write content for your company.
+This type of copy-writing can be used for a number of different aspects of your company, such as your product descriptions, social media updates, email subject lines, and more.
     - How much does it cost?
     - We offer a free trial so you can see if our AI can help you produce great content.
     - Why would I use this instead of creating my own content?
-    - Our AI is built to generate original content that is highly optimized for each keyword that you input.
-This approach gives you flexibility in your content creation efforts, allowing you to focus on other aspects of your business.
+    - AI-powered copy-writing can be a great way to save time, especially if you are short on staff.
+Automated writing can produce content at a quicker rate than having a human writer do it.
     - How long does it take?
-    - We generate copy in real-time, so your results are ready immediately.
+    - We generate contents in real-time, so your results are ready immediately.
 As our copy generation engine is completely automated, it also allows us to scale our output to match your needs.
   H01194: "From the beginings I was in here"
 L0401:
   - Get Started